 - Fold the remaining 3/4 of the whipped cream into the mixture using a spatula; working slowly so that you don’t deflate the cream.

-- Pipe or spoon the filling on top of the cooled crust whether in single cups or 1 large serving.
+- Pour the filling on top of the cooled crust whether in single cups or 1 large serving.